lagomCat/kitchenhood-esphome/README.md

 **Hardware:**
 - ESP32
 - UART connection to hood mainboard (TX ESP32 -> RX hood, with inversion if needed)

+**Issues**
+In this implementation, the button codes for switching speeds with the light on were not obtained.
+In the mode with the button click sound enabled, the codes of the buttons that were obtained with the light off are sent to the stream.
+As a result, at the moment of sending the button code, the light turns off briefly.
+Most likely, mode switching is performed by setting certain bits in the byte packet according to some pattern, but I was not able to determine this pattern, so fixed sets of bytes are sent in the code for each mode and button.
+With the sound off, there is no problem, since the button code is not sent to the stream (only the mode code changes).

 **Installation:**
 1. Copy `custom_components/kitchen_hood` to your ESPHome project.